 Facts and statistics about autism, including how many autistic people are in the UK, how many autistic people have learning disabilities, a breakdown by gender, a history of autism studies, and some common myths and facts about the condition.

 How does autism affect children, adults and their families?

-The term 'autism' is used here to describe all diagnoses on the autism spectrum including classic autism, Asperger syndrome and high-functioning autism.
+The term 'autism' is used here to describe all diagnostic profiles, including Asperger syndrome and Pathological Demand Avoidance (PDA).

 - Autism is much more common than many people think.
 There are around 700,000 people in the UK living with autism - that's more than 1 in 1001.
 If you include their families, autism touches the lives of 2.8 million people every day.

 - Autism doesn't just affect children.
 Autistic children grow up to be autistic adults.

 - Autism is a hidden disability - you can't always tell if someone has it.